 During his years as a preacher, Anthony amassed a collection of notes and speeches, which he kept in a book of Psalms.
 He was devastated to learn that his beloved book had been stolen by a novice who left the hermitage.
 Anthony prayed that it would be found or returned, and the thief miraculously returned the book.
 This incident led St. Anthony to become the patron saint of finding lost things or lost people.

 Throughout his short life, Anthony of Padua spread the word of the gospel across France and Italy.
 He was considered a profound teacher of Scripture and theology and was revered by all in the Catholic Church.
 His sermon notes were passed down to friars and clergymen for years to come.

-Anthony died on June 13, 1231 at the age of 36 and was canonized a year later.
-Considered the greatest preacher of the middle ages, St. Anthony is typically depicted holding a book, a lily and the infant Jesus Christ.
-Today, St. Anthony lilies remind us of his purity and miraculous powers.
-His feast day is June 13.
+Anthony died on June 13, 1231, at the age of 36 and was canonized a year later.
+Considered the greatest preacher of the middle ages, St. Anthony is typically depicted holding a book, a lily, and the infant Jesus Christ.
+Today, St. Anthony's lilies remind us of his purity and miraculous powers.

 Praying to St. Anthony

 When our lives are uprooted and our path becomes unclear, it is helpful to have a helping hand to guide us in the right direction.
 In times such as these, St. Anthony provides the support and clarity to help us find our way.